The Mount Allison Alumni Association has representatives on both the Board of Regents and the University Senate.

 Dave graduated from Mount A in 1979 as a Bachelor of Science with honours in Biology.
 Whilst at Mount A, Dave played on the rugby team and truly enjoyed his experience at the University, even as DJ at Asylum Disco in the long-demolished SUB.

 Dave’s work career has been in finance, with extensive experience and expertise in operations, technology and finance in banking and investments.
 Dave currently guides the strategy and development of two fin-tech firms.
 In these businesses, he assists investment firms to significantly improve their environments and support their success.
 Dave has found that great people not only are the keys to these accomplishments, but they are the most enjoyable to work with.
 Dave truly enjoys this work and helping these people with their own growth.
 So much of these foundational values were built during his time at Mount A. Dave also has over 25 years' experience as a board director of investment managers and investment funds with diverse strategies.
 This has ranged from start-ups to some of the largest investment firms.
-He has found that supporting the decision making through complex challenges in markets and investment strategies drives him.
+He has found that supporting decision-making through complex challenges in markets and investment strategies drives him.

 Dave also serves on the board of two charitable ventures, one focused on at-risk youth and another on primary education.